-Michael S. Spangler Year of Birth Positions Held with Funds and Length of Time Served 1 President, Chief Executive Officer and Principal Executive Officer since June 1966 2008 Principal Occupation(s) During the Past Five Years (or Longer) Mr. Spangler is President and Chief Executive Officer of Nationwide Funds Group, which includes NFA, Nationwide Fund Distributors LLC, and is a Senior Vice President of Nationwide Financial Services, Inc. and Nationwide Mutual Insu irance Company.
-2 Brian Hirsch Year of Birth Positions Held with Funds and Length of Time Served 1 Chief Compliance Officer since January 2012; Senior Vice President since 1956 December 2015 Principal Occupation(s) During the Pas t Five Years (or Longer) Mr. Hirsch is Vice President of NFA and C hief Compliance Officer of NFA and the Trust.
-He is also a Vice President of Nationwide Mutual Insurance Company.
-2 Stephen R. Rimes Year of Birth Positions Held with Funds and Length of Time Served 1 1970 Secretary, Senior Vice President and General Counsel since December 2019 Principal Occupation(s) During the Past Five Years (or Longer) Mr. Rimes is Vice President, Associate General Counsel and Secretary for Nationwide Funds Group, and Vice President of Nationwide Mutual Insurance Company.
-2 He previously served as Assistant General Counsel for Invesco from 2000-2019.
-Lee T. Cummings Year of Birth Positions Held with Funds and Length of Time Served 1
+Michael S. Spangler Year of Birth Positions Held with Funds and Length of Time Served 1 President, Chief Executive Officer and Principal Executive Officer since June 1966 2008 Principal Occupation(s) During the Past Five Years (or Longer)

+Mr. Spangler is President and Chief Executive Officer of Nationwide Funds Group, which includes NFA, Nationwide Fund Management LLC and Nationwide Fund Distributors LLC, and is a Senior Vice President of Nationwide Financial Services, Inc. and Nationwide Mutual Insurance Company.2

+Brian Hirsch Year of Birth Positions Held with Funds and Length of Time Served 1 Chief Compliance Officer since January 2012; Senior Vice President since 1956 December 2015

+Mr. Hirsch is Vice President of NFA and Chief Compliance Officer of NFA and the Trust.
+He is also a Vice President of Nationwide Mutual Insurance Company.2

+Stephen R. Rimes

+Year of Birth Positions Held with Funds and Length of Time Served 1 1970 Secretary, Senior Vice President and General Counsel since December 2019

+Mr. Rimes is Vice President, Associate General Counsel and Secretary for Nationwide Funds Group, and Vice President of Nationwide Mutual Insurance Company.
+He previously served as Assistant General Counsel for Invesco from 2000-2019.

+Lee T. Cummings

-Senior Vice President, Head of Fund Operations since December 2015; 1963 Treasurer and Principal Financial Officer since July 2020 Principal Occupation(s) During the Pas t Five Years (or Longer) Mr. Cummings is Treasurer, Principal Financial Officer, Senior Vice President and Head of f Fund Operations of Nationwide Funds Group, and is a Vice President of Nationwide Mutual Insurance Company.
-2 Steven D. Pierce Year of Birth Positions Held with Funds and Length of Time Served 1 Senior Vice President, Head of Business and Product Development since March 1965 2020 Principal Occupation(s) During the Pas t Five Years (or Longer) Mr. Pierce is Senior Vice President, Head of Business and Product Development for Nationwide Funds Group, and is a Vice President of Nationwide Mutual Insurance e Company.
-2 Christopher C. Graham Year of Birth Positions Held with Funds and Length of Time Served 1 Senior Vice President, Head of Investment Strategies, Chief Investment Officer and Portfolio Manager since September 2016 Principal Occupation(s) During the Past Five Years (or Longer) Mr. Graham is Senior Vice President, Head of Investment Strategies and Portfolio Manager for the Nationwide Funds Group, and is a Vice President of Nationwide Mutual Insurance Company.
-2
+Year of Birth Positions Held with Funds and Length of Time Served 1 Senior Vice President, Head of Fund Operations since December 2015; 1963 Treasurer and Principal Financial Officer since July 2020

+Principal Occupation(s) During the Past Five Years (or Longer) Mr. Cummings is Treasurer, Principal Financial Officer, Senior Vice President and Head of Fund Operations of Nationwide Funds Group, and is a Vice President of Nationwide Mutual Insurance Company.2

-1 Length of time served includes time served with the Trust's predecessors.
+Steven D. Pierce

+Year of Birth Positions Held with Funds and Length of Time Served 1 Senior Vice President, Head of Business and Product Development since March 1965 2020

+Mr. Pierce is Senior Vice President, Head of Business and Product Development for Nationwide Funds Group, and is a Vice President of Nationwide Mutual Insurance Company.2

+Christopher C. Graham

+Year of Birth Positions Held with Funds and Length of Time Served 1 Senior Vice President, Head of Investment Strategies, Chief Investment Officer 1971 and Portfolio Manager since September 2016

+Mr. Graham is Senior Vice President, Head of Investment Strategies and Portfolio Manager for the Nationwide Funds Group, and is a Vice President of Nationwide Mutual Insurance Company.2